CS50DartmouthWI24/nuggets-ribhuhooja/DESIGN.md

 ### Inputs and outputs

 #### Inputs
-The clients will input individual keystrokes (without the need of a newline to send)
+Besides the command line arguments, the client will listen for individual keystrokes (without the need of a newline to break it up).
+These inputs will then be sent to the server

-See the Requirements spec for the usage of each key

 #### Outputs
 The output of the program will be a visual, realtime display of the game grid.
-Te program will also display a status line.
+The program will also display a status line.
 See the requirements spec for the format of the status line.

 ### Functional decomposition into modules

-Our client comprises the following modules:
+Our client comprises the following modules or functions:

-1. `parseArgs`, which parses the command line arguments
+1. `parseArgs`, which parses the command line arguments and decide if client is a spectator or player
-2. `messageHandler`, which handles the messages received from the server
+2. `messageHandler`, which handles messages recieved from the server (this would call `displayGrid`)
-3. `inputHandler`, which handles player input
+3. `inputHandler`, which handles keyboard input and sends it to the server
-4. `displayer`, which displays the grid and status line to the user
+4. `displayGrid`, which displays a the grid and a status line to the user

 ### Pseudo code for logic/algorithmic flow